LynnKirby/randtest31/README.md

 There is a significant quantity of modified third party code under various licenses.
 Check the license identifiers in header comments to see what license that file uses.
 The licenses themselves are in the `LICENSES` subdirectory.

+Be aware this project incorporates code from TestU01 which is *not* free software.
+See `LICENSES/LicenseRef-testu01.txt` for details.

 ## Links